ionic-team/ionic-docs/src/pages/utilities/animations.md

 ## Chained Animations

 Animations can be chained to run one after the other.
-The recommended approach is to use the `playAsync` method, but chaining via an `onFinish` callback can be used as well.
+The `play` method returns a Promise that resolves when the animation has completed.

 ### Usage